 (Psst — use our template at the end to help you keep track of your UTM links!).

 “UTM” is short for Urchin tracking module.
 Urchin Software Corporation was acquired by Google in 2005, and “their software laid the groundwork for what we now know as Google Analytics.”

-UTM codes are the snippets of text that you add to the end of your links to tell Google Analytics — and other analytics tools — how to sort your incoming traffic.
+UTM codes are a UTM term that refers to the snippets of text that you add to the end of your links to tell Google Analytics — and other analytics tools — how to sort your incoming traffic.
 Adding these lines of code doesn’t affect anything on the webpage — it just allows your analytics program to know that someone has arrived through a specific source.

 UTM codes should help you answer the following questions about your web traffic:

 - Where is the traffic coming from?